zkol/vsadmin/README.md

 1. **Update the stable software to the lastest unstable version** (e.g. on a headless LAN-Server)
    * Log in as an admin user who is allowed to run commands per sudo
-   * Open a terminal, change to the directory of server.sh, and execute for example one of the following commands
+   * Open a terminal, change to the directory of server.sh, and execute:
      * **sudo ./server.sh -U update**
    * Script result:
      * Downlads and installs the latest unstable version (if not already installed)
      * Backs up all worlds
+     * Restarts all running instances

+1. **Rollback the last update** (e.g. on a headless LAN-Server)0
+   * Log in as an admin user who is allowed to run commands per sudo
+   * Open a terminal, change to the directory of server.sh, and execute:
+     * **sudo ./server.sh rollback**
+   * Script result:
+     * Downlads and installs the latest unstable version (if not already installed)
+     * Restarts all running instances

+1. **Downgrade to a specific software version** (e.g. on a headless LAN-Server)
+   * Log in as an admin user who is allowed to run commands per sudo
+   * Know the desired verion number and wether it is stable or untable
+   * Open a terminal, change to the directory of server.sh, and execute for example one of the following commands:
+     * **sudo ./server.sh -U -v 1.5.2.3 reinstall**
+     * **sudo ./server.sh -S -v 1.5.1.6 reinstall**
+   * Script result:
+     * Downlads and installs the desired stable or unstable version (even if already installed)
      * Restarts all running instances

 ## Roadmap